JSDempsey/Discord-DM-Logitech-LCD/README.md

 * View server messages using third function button
 * Support for further message types such as calls beginning
 * Realtime DM channel creation and removal from list
+* Current voice chat if any displayed on fourth function button